mkohler/cython_swig/README.rst

     With SWIG, if you can't make an interface work, write a C program that uses the interface, and wrap that.

     My point is you don't have to be an

-    You

 Alternatives to Cython and SWIG
 ===============================